VBTI-development/onedl-mim/tests/README.md

-# MIM: MIM Installs OpenMMLab Packages
+# MIM: MIM Installs OneDL Lab Packages

-MIM provides a unified interface for launching and installing OpenMMLab projects and their extensions, and managing the OpenMMLab model zoo.
+MIM provides a unified interface for launching and installing OneDL Lab projects and their extensions, and managing the OneDL Lab model zoo.

 ## Major Features

 - **Package Management**

-  You can use MIM to manage OpenMMLab codebases, install or uninstall them conveniently.
+  You can use MIM to manage OneDL Lab codebases, install or uninstall them conveniently.

 - **Model Management**

-  You can use MIM to manage OpenMMLab model zoo, e.g., download checkpoints by name, search checkpoints that meet specific criteria.
+  You can use MIM to manage OneDL Lab model zoo, e.g., download checkpoints by name, search checkpoints that meet specific criteria.

 - **Unified Entrypoint for Scripts**

-  You can execute any script provided by all OpenMMLab codebases with unified commands.
+  You can execute any script provided by all OneDL Lab codebases with unified commands.
 Train, test and inference become easier than ever.
 Besides, you can use `gridsearch` command for vanilla hyper-parameter search.

 ## License